 Helping schools and colleges to deliver flexible and effective 16-19 study programmes

-The Hackney 14-19 Transition Toolkit has been developed by Hackney Learning Trust in partnership with schools, colleges and providers in the borough.
+The Hackney 14-19 Transition Toolkit has been developed by Hackney Education in partnership with schools, colleges and providers in the borough.

 The Transition Projects and the Toolkit have been supported by DfE funding allowing us to produce this resource and share best practice across other local authorities.

 “With the support of the Department for Education, we have been able to organise and disseminate our in-depth knowledge and develop some key resources which are included in the 14-19 Transition Project Toolkit.
 Our aim is to help schools and colleges to overcome the substantial challenges of delivering flexible and effective 16-19 Study Programmes that fully meet the needs of their learners.”

 Importance of the 14-19 transition project

 In Hackney we identified a lack of relevant 16-19 Study Programmes with realistic progression routes for learners working below Level 2 and more especially those who have special educational needs.
 As this cohort is disproportionally represented in the borough’s NEET figures, a number of locally led projects have been developed in direct response to local need and the requirements of the Wolf Report.